How To Install LED Strip Lights On The Ceiling - LED & Lighting Info (2023)

 1. Measure your room ceiling’s perimeter, including all the corners and turns along the way.

-2. Ensure you also measure the distance from your power outlet if the power supply has a short wire.
+2. Ensure you also measure the distance from your power outlet, if the power supply has a short wire.
 For optimal visual appeal and minimum wastage of extra reel or extra wiring, ensure that the power outlet is as close as possible to the source supply that comes with your LED strip reel.

 3. Since LED strips come in specific lengths, you can now decide whether you want one or more LED strip reels.
 You can easily cut the strips to length if the designated copper cutting points are provided on the reel.